 When should you do a morning yoga practice?

 That depends on your schedule, level of fitness, goals, and needs.
 You can do yoga in your bed as soon as you wake up or later in the morning after you’ve showered.
 Traditionally, the best time to practice yoga is at dawn or sunrise.
 Like any mindfulness practice, yoga teaches you to listen to your body and only do what works best for you.

 Yoga before or after breakfast?

 Should you eat breakfast before or after yoga?
-This depends on your practice and your diet.
-You’re not going to want to eat a heavy meal before a good yoga workout.
-But if you want to feel invigorated, you don’t want to overexert yourself on an empty stomach.
-A smoothie during your routine or a protein-heavy meal low on sugar and fat afterward can keep your energy levels up.
+This depends on your practice, routine and your diet.
+You will not want to eat a big heavy meal before a good yoga workout.
+But if you want to feel invigorated and strong, you don’t want to overexert yourself on an empty stomach.
+Since practicing with low blood sugars can make you feel dizzy, lightheaded and lethargic it is best to consume something before your morning practice.

 How long should your morning yoga practice be?